TransitScreen/CityMotion-Plugin/Documentation/CityMotion-Plugin-Documentation.md

 # Integration Use Cases

-CityMotion-Plugin can be used in two modes depending on your use case - you may have purchased a Location Code for your buildings,  or you may have access to Coordinates mode for use anywhere.
+Actionfigure Mobile Plugin can be used in two modes depending on your use case - you may have purchased a Location Code for your buildings,  or you may have access to Coordinates mode for use anywhere.

-CityMotion-Plugin can be integrated into apps in three ways depending on your technical needs.
+Actionfigure Mobile Plugin can be integrated into apps in three ways depending on your technical needs.
 - You will have access to the most features and best experience if you use *In-App with Plugin Code* integration, but it requires you to add native code to your app.
 - To get started faster, you can use our no-code integrations.
 The *In-App* integration is the best option if you don't require external app links. *External Browser* supports external app links, but loads in an external web browser; it can also be used if your app does not have Location Services enabled.